ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 If you do this however, it's important to keep in mind that subsequent CSPs are not allowed to loosen the rules, only to tighten them.

 ### Report-only
-As with HPKP, CSP also supports a Report-Only variant with `Content-Security-Policy-Report-Only`.
+As with HPKP, CSP also supports a report-only variant with `Content-Security-Policy-Report-Only`.
 Once again the specifications are exactly the same but it won't block loading or execution of disallowed resources and simply report violations.
 You can then use the reports it generates to decide what you need to allow in your actual CSP header, before you deploy it (and break your site).